 Sports massage is designed mostly for pre– or post–sports event work.
 For example, you might get a sports massage the day of or the day before an event such as a half-marathon to get the body really ready for the activity.

 Sports massage is typically not as relaxing as other forms of massage — the generally more fast-action than Swedish massage; the techniques the therapist uses to apply pressure to the body move at a faster pace.
 Aided stretching is also a common sport massage technique; and it’s used to help get the lactic acid buildup in the muscles to dissipate.

 But you don't have to be a professional athlete to get a sport massage.
 It's ideal for anyone who’s physically active — as well as someone who’s just starting out with a new workout program, running their first 10K or marathon, or doing anything else that’s outside their normal activity routine.
 Especially if you’re more of a novice athlete, a pre-event sports massage can make that a better event for you.
 And for regular marathon runners, there are specific techniques used to help a body that’s been through that kind of intense event.

 The majority of massage therapists are trained in Swedish and deep tissue massage.
 Some have had advanced training in other techniques, and everyone has techniques in which they’re especially skilled or experienced.
 So a high-quality therapeutic massage provider will look at your health history, goals, challenges and lifestyle to match you with the therapist who’s best for your situation.
 You don’t want to just get put in a time slot – you need to be matched to the right therapist for you.

 We also use a proprietary numbering system that indicates the level of work a therapist does.
 Level 1 is light pressure and Level 4 is deep pressure.
 Some conditions such as cancer, epilepsy, or diabetes are not appropriate for some massage techniques.
-Please consult your physician before beginning any massage therapy program.
+Please consult your physician before beginning any massage.